TaitoUnited/wordpress-template/CONFIGURATION.md

 You can add a new secret like this:

-1. Add a secret definition to the `taito_secrets` setting in `taito-env-all-config.sh`.
+1. Add a secret definition to the `taito_secrets` setting in `taito-project-config.sh`.
 2. Map the secret definition to a secret in `docker-compose.yaml` for Docker Compose and in `scripts/helm.yaml` for Kubernetes.
 3. Run `taito env rotate:ENV SECRET` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.